 Journal on Satisfiability, Boolean Modeling and Computation

-The scope of JSAT is propositional reasoning, modeling, and computation.
+The scope of the Journal on Satisfiability, Boolean Modeling and Computation (JSAT) is propositional reasoning, modeling, and computation.
 The Satisfiability discipline is a central focus of JSAT.
-We welcome all sorts of contributions to this theme but also encourage authors to submit papers on related topics as Computational Logic, Constraint Programming, Satisfiability Modulo Theories, Quantified Boolean Logic, Pseudo Boolean Methods, zero-one Programming, Integer Programming and Operations Research, whenever the link to Satisfiability is apparent.
+We welcome all sorts of contributions to this theme but also encourage authors to submit papers on related topics as Computational Logic, Constraint Programming, Satisfiability Modulo Theories, Quantified Boolean Logic, Pseudo Boolean Methods, zero-one Programming, Integer Programming and Operations Research, whenever the link to Satisfiability (SAT) is apparent.

 JSAT also welcomes detailed descriptions of new promising but challenging applications around SAT, to make the SAT community aware of those new applications, and to provide it the opportunity to tackle those challenges.

-Occasionally JSAT also publishes Research Notes.
-Research Notes are also thoroughly reviewed but are not considered full Journal publications and hence will be designated and must be referenced to as such.
+Occasionally, JSAT also publishes Research Notes and these articles are also thoroughly reviewed but are not considered full Journal publications and hence will be designated and must be referenced to as such.
 Also, JSAT publishes papers on System Descriptions, being contributions with a focus on the internals of a Solver.

 Editor in Chief

 Former Editors in Chief